blmhemu/blmhemu.github.io/content/archive/znap.md

 # -- snipped --
 ```

 Recent plugin managers seem to embrace the idea of time to value (loading the prompt first) and let the user use a shell while loading the plugins asynchronously in the background.
 The same behavior can be seen in the config as well.
 We first load the prompt (I use [starship](https://starship.rs/)), then install some completions, load a few plugins, run some inits, and done!
-Znap takes care of caching and will intelligently store data without running all commands on each run.
+Znap takes care of caching and will intelligently store data without running all commands on every run.

+Znap also offers good compatibility with wide range of plugins (Just be careful of the order in which you load plugins).
 Love something in oh-my-zsh or prezto?
-You can use the libs/plugins like any other plugins.
+You can use the libs/plugins just like any other plugins.

 ## Plugins
 * [zsh-autosuggestions](https://github.com/zsh-users/zsh-autosuggestions) - Gives hints based on your history.